tldr-pages/tldr/pages/common/pnpm-audit.md

 # pnpm audit

-> Scans project dependencies.
+> Scan project dependencies.
-> Checks for known security issues with the installed packages.
+> Check for known security issues with the installed packages.
 > More information: <https://pnpm.io/cli/audit>.

 - Identify vulnerabilities in the project: